GaganAgarwal77/Invoicy-Frontend/README.md

 We started off the project by working on the solidity backend and creating the react frontend parallelly.
 We implemented features such as Create Company, Add Client and Create Invoice first.
 We then went on to add the other features.

-We worked on the react frontend to meet our needs, we then made connection in the frontend with the backend by writing web3.js code.
+We worked on the react frontend to meet our needs, we then made connection in the frontend with the backend by making axios rest api calls.

-We then added new features parallely, that is, we would add a function in the solidity backend, add it in the web3.js code and then invoke it from the frontend.
+We then added new features parallely, that is, we would add a function in the backend, and then invoke it from the frontend using axios api calls.

-Once our project was ready, we deployed the backend on Polygon Testnet and the frontend on Netlify.

 ## Challenges we ran into